Planet 13 Holdings (OTCQB:PLNHF)Makes Big Announcement After Solid Earnings – Oracle Dispatch

-Nevada based cannabis company Planet 13 Holdings (CSE:PLTH) (OTCQB:PLNHF) has come up by leaps and bounds over the past year, and on Wednesday, it made another landmark announcement.
-On Wednesday, the company announced that the newly launched premium cannabis products brand “Undisputed 87” from boxing legend Mike Tyson, is going to be retailed exclusively at its Superstore.
+Nevada based cannabis company Planet 13 Holdings (CSE:PLTH) (OTCQB:PLNHF) has come up by leaps and bounds over the past year, and this week, it made another landmark announcement.
+The company announced that the newly launched premium cannabis products brand “Undisputed 87” from boxing legend Mike Tyson, is going to be retailed exclusively at its Superstore.

 Major Details